- Yale University (B.A., Economics and History (honors), magna cum laude)

 A client in a $100 million oil and gas case, which Barnett’s team won at trial and held on appeal, said Barnett and his team “presented a rare combination of strong legal intellect, common sense about right and wrong, and credibility in the courtroom.”

 Chambers and Partners calls him “an incredibly gifted lawyer” who earns “widespread praise from peers””, “particularly [for] his notable courtroom skills.”
+Lawdragon honored him in 2020 as one of the 500 “best of the best” lawyers in the United States.
 Who’s Who Legal says he does “a fantastic job for his clients”.
-And Best Lawyers named him the 2017 and 2019 Lawyer of the Year for Bet-the-Company Litigation in Houston.
+And Best Lawyers named him the 2020 Lawyer of the Year for Patent Litigation and the 2019 and 2017 Lawyer of the Year for Bet-the-Company Litigation in Houston.

 Barnett appreciates that clients face many pressures.
 Managing the stress is important, especially in matters that take years to resolve.
 He encourages clients to call him whenever they have a question or concern and to keep the inevitable ups and downs in perspective.
 He wants them to know that he will do his level best to help them achieve their legitimate goals.
 He also strives to foster trust and to make working with him a pleasure.
 Winning makes that easier.